-Suicide claims the lives of almost 2,000 Pennsylvanians each year (according to the latest statistics) —an average of five (5) lives each day.
+Suicide claims the lives of over 2,000 Pennsylvanians each year (according to the latest statistics) —an average of five (5) lives each day.
 It is estimated that each suicide directly and intimately affects six people.
-Therefore, at least 10,000 Pennsylvanians become survivors of suicide each year.
-The reality is that suicide affects more than just 10,000 people from those who lost a loved one, friend, co-worker, or classmate, and to the community as a whole.
+Therefore, at least 12,000 Pennsylvanians become survivors of suicide each year.
+The reality is that suicide affects more than just 12,000 people from those who lost a loved one, friend, co-worker, or classmate, and to the community as a whole.

 What we do know is that suicide affects ALL ages, races, genders, sexuality, denominations, incomes and educational levels…suicide can affect anyone and everyone.
 We also know that ONE SUICIDE IS TOO MANY.

 Over 90% of people who die by suicide had a diagnosable and treatable mental illness at the time of death.
 Experts agree that clinical depression is one of the biggest risk factors for suicidal thoughts.
 Depression can be treated with medicine, counseling, or a combination of the two.
 Approximately 80% of the people who seek help for their depression improve with treatment.
 Therapies such as cognitive behavioral and interpersonal (talk) therapy can help with depression.
 There are many medications now available, or a combination of both medication and therapy can prove to be very effective in treating depression.
 Remember that if one medication doesn’t work, it doesn’t mean they all won’t work.
 Often times a person has to go through a period of trial and error to find the treatment that works best for them.